sequelize/sequelize/CODE-OF-CONDUCT.md

 # Code of Conduct

-All participants of Sequelize are expected to abide by our Code of Conduct, both online (be it on GitHub, slack, and others) and during in-person events (such as meetups) that are hosted and/or associated with Sequelize.
+All participants of Sequelize are expected to abide by our Code of Conduct, both online (be it on GitHub, Slack, and others) and during in-person events (such as meetups) that are hosted and/or associated with Sequelize.

 ## The Pledge